Native American Author

 "Deep and full of grace." —Publishers Weekly

 Linda Hogan, a Chickasaw poet, novelist, essayist, playwright, and activist, is widely considered to be one of the most influential and provocative Native American figures in the contemporary American literary landscape, and is an internationally recognized public speaker.
 Her most recent books are the poety book, Indios (Wings Press, 2012); the poetry collection, Rounding the Human Corners (Coffee House Press, 2008); and the novel, People of the Whale (Norton, 2008).
-A new collection of poems, The Remedies, is due out in October 2013 and the poems in Dark.Sweet are due in 2014.
+A new collection of poems, Dark.Sweet, is due in 2014.
 Her other novels include Mean Spirit, a finalist for the Pulitzer Prize and winner of the Oklahoma Book Award, the Mountains and Plains Book Award; Solar Storms, a finalist for the International Impact Award; and Power.
 Her collection of poetry The Book of Medicines was a finalist for the National Book Critics Circle Award.
 Her other poetry books have received the Colorado Book Award and an American Book Award.

 Hogan's nonfiction includes The Woman Who Watches Over the World: A Native Memoir, and Dwellings: A Spiritual History of the Living World.
 In addition, she has co-authored, with Brenda Peterson, Sightings: The Mysterious Journey of the Gray Whale for National Geographic Books; edited several anthologies on nature and spirituality; and written the script, Everything Has a Spirit, a PBS documentary on American Indian Religious Freedom.
 Her newest work was as editor for thirty years of Parabola essays, the series The Inner Journey: Native Traditions, from Morning Light Press, and a short documentary for PBS/American Experience, for the REEL/NATIVE series, A Feel for the Land.